jjjchens235/covid-compared/README.md

 ## About The Project

-The main purpose of this data engineering project is to create an end to end automated data pipeline that will allow the end user to be able to easily query on three different covid fact metrics - confirmed, deaths, and recovered- across a number of different dimensions such as location and time.
+The main purpose of this data engineering project is to create an end to end automated data pipeline that will allow the end user to be able to easily query on three different covid fact metrics - `confirmed`, `deaths`, and `recovered`- across a number of different dimensions such as `location` and `time`.

 In order to showcase my work, I have also created a live covid dashboard that allows for regional comparisons across the aforementioned metrics, you can access it [here](https://dashboard.covid19compared.com).

 Notable dashboard features:
-- Allows comparisons across thes same location level, i.e Beijing, China vs Montana, United States
+- Allows comparisons across thes same location level, i.e `Beijing, China` vs `Montana, United States`
-- Offers per capita and absolute numbers
+- Offers `per capita` and `absolute` numbers
-- Top 5 most affected locations
+- `Top 5` most affected locations

 ### Built With
 * [AWS RDS](https://aws.amazon.com/rds/)